If you’re not sure whether to sell or rent your home then this article should provide some guidance on the selling and renting process.

 Landlords earn a passive income and those who manage to secure good tenants own property that is well looked after and the home is securing capital growth!

-For landlords it’s important to consider the long-term commitments that come with renting and of course you need to do your research to ensure that rent can cover (and exceed) the costs associated.
+For landlords, it’s important to consider the long-term commitments that come with renting and, of course, you need to do your research to ensure that rent can cover (and exceed) the costs associated.
 There’s no point in renting if you will be out of pocket.